 |HCF||Ambulance cover only is available to NSW and ACT residents and covers unlimited emergency services and up to $5,000 non-emergency ambulance fees Australia wide.
 You’ll have to serve a 1 day waiting period for emergency ambulance and 2 months for non-emergency transportation.|

 |Medibank||Provides ambulance only services for unlimited emergency ambulance transport Australia wide with a 1 day waiting period.
 However, non-emergency cover is not available, and where the state or territory scheme fully cover costs, no benefit will be paid.|

 |Nib||When purchasing a nib hospital and/or extras cover policy, you’ll receive emergency ambulance transport with a 1-day waiting period.|

 |HBF||You can get ambulance only cover for urgent ambulance transport by road in Western Australia with the option of non-urgent transportation for an additional fee.
 A 7-day waiting period from the date you join is applicable.|

 Are pensioners covered for ambulance services?

-Pensioners holding a Health Care Concession Card, Pensioner Concession Card or Commonwealth Seniors Health Card are generally entitled to free ambulance transport services.
+Pensioners holding a Health Care Concession Card, Pensioner Concession Card or Commonwealth Seniors Health Card are generally entitled to free or discounted emergency ambulance transport services, depending on the state you live in.
 A pensioner concession card gives you access to cheaper healthcare while lowering the cost of some treatments and services.
 You usually need to be 60-plus to qualify for a concessions card.

 Ambulance insurance from private health funds is available to pensioners who are not eligible for a Concession Card but would like to be covered.